 I frequently hear this word used to describe any kind of drawing or illustration, whether it’s a rough draft or a carefully refined piece of finished artwork.
 I don’t have my panties in a bunch about this because some “fine art” isn’t getting the respect it deserves.
 The problem is that a true sketch is a place holder.
 It’s a rough draft.
-A rough sketch takes very little time for a commercial artist to create and it’s an essential step in the approval process where their client has the opportunity to review the content and the general layout and make edits.
+A rough sketch takes relatively little time for a commercial artist to create and it’s an essential step in the approval process where their client has the opportunity to review the content and the general layout and make edits.
 More to the point – it isn’t final yet.
 It’s a work-in-progress.
 This is important.

 Despite my best attempts to prevent it, I’ve had more than a few conversations with people worried that “the art is kind of sloppy” – because they were looking at a sketch, not finished art.
 What’s even more alarming is how many times I’ve actually had rough sketches approved for production as if they were final art!

 So what’s my point?
 When discussing artwork let’s call a finished piece of work a painting, drawing, illustration or final art.
 Insert the word “final” if you like, to make it clear.
 And when we’re talking about “sketches” we’ll all understand that – implied in the very meaning of that word – we’re talking about a temporary, preliminary placeholder which is to be replaced at some point in the future with a piece of finished art.

 Finished illustration of the Woodinville Whiskey Co.
 Distillery.
 This is not a sketch: